-This study was conducted in Mandera West District.
+This study was conducted in selected primary schools in NYAIERA zone.
 The case study was convenient because the researcher lives in that place and therefore made work easier.

 3.3.
 Respondents

 The respondents included teachers, parents, and ministry officials, 15 parents were included in a focus group discussion, and 30 questionnaires were randomly distributed to teachers of which 25 were returned and five ministry officials were purposively selected for Interviews.